How to Buy TON via P2P on Bybit and OKX in 2026

 Bottom line

 Bybit and OKX P2P are the working way to buy TON for rubles in 2026.
 Fair rate, escrow protection, Russian-language support.
-The main risks aren’t the trade itself but its footprint in the banking system.
-Discipline (separate card, limits, clean memos) carries 95% of buyers through their first trade in 10-20 minutes.
+The main risk factor isn’t the trade itself but how bank financial monitoring (115-FZ) reacts to large turnover.
+Transparency — logging trades, declaring income, being ready to provide documents — reduces the chance of disputes.

 Withdraw to self-custody immediately.
 What to do next — stake, swap to USDT, farm yield — pick from our guides in the DeFi on TON category.